TarballCoLtd/checkm8gui/README.md

 # checkm8gui

-checkm8gui is an application for macOS and Linux which adapts the [ipwndfu](https://github.com/axi0mx/ipwndfu/) command-line tool by [axi0mX](https://twitter.com/axi0mx/) to a graphical application.
+checkm8gui is an application for macOS and Linux which adapts the [ipwndfu](https://github.com/axi0mx/ipwndfu/) command-line tool by [@axi0mX](https://github.com/axi0mx/) to a GUI.

 ## Credit

-This program was written by [me](https://github.com/emeryferrari/), however this program would not be possible without the work [axi0mX](https://twitter.com/axi0mx/) has put into [ipwndfu](https://github.com/axi0mx/ipwndfu/) and the work [Srikanth Lingala](https://github.com/srikanth-lingala/) has put into [zip4j](https://github.com/srikanth-lingala/zip4j/).<br/>
+This program was written by [me, Alyx Ferrari](https://github.com/alyxferrari/), however this program would not be possible without the work [@axi0mX](https://github.com/axi0mx/) has put into [ipwndfu](https://github.com/axi0mx/ipwndfu/) and the work [@Srikanth-Lingala](https://github.com/srikanth-lingala/) has put into [zip4j](https://github.com/srikanth-lingala/zip4j/).<br/>
 [zip4j](https://github.com/srikanth-lingala/zip4j/) is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).<br/>
 zip4j Copyright 2010 Srikanth Reddy Lingala